BDC Hamburger Icon

 Licensing and technology transfer

 Inventors often opt for licensing deals or technology transfers.
-They don’t want to sell a product; instead, they want their invention to thrive with outside involvement.
+They don’t want to sell a product themselves; instead, they want their invention to thrive with outside involvement.

-Licensing deals can be complex to understand and execute because there isn’t a direct process or path.
-When trying to get a product licensed, you must dedicate sufficient time to the following:
+Licensing deals can be complex to understand and execute because there’s no universal process or path.
+When pursuing a licensing agreement, you must dedicate sufficient time to the following:

 • Finding the right potential buyers